ML-4-SocialGood/CARE/README.md

 - **`CARE_Traced.pt`:** The ReID Model file.
 Place it in `<project directory>/backend/ai_server`.

 ### Install Prerequisites
-Before installation, please make sure you have Anaconda and Node.js installed in the defaulty directory.
+Before installation, please make sure you have Anaconda, Node.js, and Chrome installed in the default directory.

 ### Install CARE Web Platform
 Run the following batch file to install the CARE Web Platform: